TikiTk/UWCTransport/README.md

 # UWCTransport

-<<<<<<< HEAD

-Issues and Developments:
+Issues and TODOs:

-•   Still need to do the OAuth method.
+•   Functionality:

+    5   Business logic for 24h booking.

+    2   Cancel booking script method for google calender (When the user chooses to say no for an event).

+    DONE:
+        3   Fix 24hour format.
+Bug with Time picker for website. http://stackoverflow.com/questions/10891425/how-to-use-google-calendar-apis-events-insert-command-properly

-•   Still need to do the fail template for login and booking.
+        1   Still need to do the OAuth method for user registration.

-•   Still need to do fix check_double_booking line 77.
+        4   Still need to do fix checkSameDayBooking line 136 in Booking.php. #DoneDate 05/08

-•   Bug with Time picker for website.
+•   User Interface:

+    8   Message about transport driver.

+    10  Link to the lower version web app for unsupported browsers(IE).

+    PAUSED:
-•   Still need to fix date and time for mobile app.
+        11   Still need to fix date and time for mobile app. #Paused.

-•   Still need to fix date and time for web app.
+    Combine Issue:

-•   User interface for double booking. e.g "Please wait for 10min(google app trigger to check event) and try agian.
+        "isseue 6" add to "issue 4":  User interface for same day booking. e.g "Please wait for 10min(google app trigger to check and remove past event) and try agian".
+    DONE:
+        7   TimeOut Function when screen loads and tries to connect to server "Please wait". .

+        9   Prompt user If destination/departure is blank.

+        5   Still need to do the fail.html notifications for login and booking errors.

+•#please add issues or bugs.

 Uwc transport programme
 This is the application break down.